 If only every new mother’s messy hairstyle could be fobbed off as a trendy fashion move!

-8. Marie Antoinette got nervous, too!
+8. Marie Antoinette Got Nervous, Too!

 One of Marie Antoinette’s nervous habits was to run her fingers through her hair.
 Next time someone gives you a hard time for doing the same thing yourself, scoff at them and say, “If the queen of France did it, I can, too.”

-9. Marie Antoinette went gray early
+9. Marie Antoinette Went Gray Early

 People first began to notice gray hairs on Marie Antoinette’s head when she was in her early 30s.
-As her country’s political climate became even more tumultuous and the Queen’s life fell into upheval, she ascribed her hair’s change in color to various stressful events.
+As her country’s political climate became even more tumultuous and the Queen’s life fell into upheaval, she ascribed her hair’s change in color to various stressful events.

-There you have it!
+There You Have it!

 I hope you find these fun tidbits of information to be as interesting as I do!